 Call quality monitoring is a central part of running a call center and ensuring high customer satisfaction rates.
 Most quality managers spend a large portion of their time listening to recordings of customer service agents speaking to customers.

-However, as the amount of agents per quality manager can be quite high and listening to calls is time-consuming work, the amount of calls that get checked per agent is typically only under 1-2%.
+The amount of agents per quality manager can be quite high and listening to calls is time-consuming work.
+Therefore, the manager typically checks only under 1-2% of agent calls .

 This post is the first in a series of posts on how to move from manual call quality monitoring to an automated solution using Feelingstream.
-In this post we focus on what currently is the standard in call quality monitoring and how it can be almost fully automatized using Feelingstream.
+In this post we focus on what currently is the standard in call quality monitoring.
+We also show how it can be almost fully automatized using Feelingstream.